pascalroget/whatsgpt/README.md

 - A phone number that can receive text messages/voice calls, linked to its own WhatsApp instance.
 - I use a Google Voice number, and run a 2nd instance of WhatsApp on my phone by using the [WhatsApp for Business app](https://business.whatsapp.com/) (it's free!])
-- A recent version of NodeJS
+- Node JS >= 18
-- A computer that can run Chrome (headless is OK)
+- A computer that can run Chrome (headless is now broken as OpenAI is using CloudFlare)

 # Installation